mr-ravin/FileChat-RAG/README.md

 # FileChat-RAG

 FileChat-RAG is a simple Retrieval-Augmented Generation (RAG) system that allows users to ask questions about the contents of various file formats.
-It extracts text from PDFs, JSON, text files, and code files, then enables interactive conversations using an LLM powered by Ollama.
+It extracts text from PDFs, JSON, text files(.txt, .doc, .docx, .md), and code files, then enables interactive conversations using an LLM powered by Ollama.

 ## Project Structure
 ```